 Exposure to a living language outside the four walls of a classroom is the most effective way to learn a language.

 Melbourne, with 27% of its population using a language other than English at home, offers an environment rich with resources that lend themselves to language sharing.
 Teachers should tap into these resources to enhance the learning experience of their students.

-What types of community resources can we utilize in our programs
+What types of community resources can we utilise in our programs

 - Students of mixed background in the community language within the school

-- Institutions and community organizations eg centres for the elderly, social clubs, retirement homes, welfare organizations, church groups, sport clubs where people who speak the various community languages reside or congregate
+- Institutions and community organisations eg centres for the elderly, social clubs, retirement homes, welfare organisations, church groups, sport clubs where people who speak the various community languages reside or congregate

 - Shops and shopkeepers eg greengrocers, restaurants, cake shops, banks, music shops, christening/baptism shops, etc where there are visible presence of signs and symbols of various community languages as well as shopkeepers who are native speakers of these languages

 Activities have been developed to demonstrate the effective use of community resources in language programs.
 These activities can be used as models and be adapted to any community language.

 - Greek program activities